TheHoodedFoot/SpaceLCD/README.md

 The official 3DConnexion driver has some support for animation, which is not currently understood and therefore not implemented here.
 The proprietary driver can also use partial screen updates, whereas SpaceLCD uploads the full screen each time.

-SpaceLCD has only been tested using one SpaceExplorer Enterprise, with USB ID 256f:c633, bought as part of the SpaceMouse Enterprise Kit 3DX-700058.
+SpaceLCD has only been tested using one SpaceMouse Enterprise, with USB ID 256f:c633, bought as part of the SpaceMouse Enterprise Kit 3DX-700058.

 The header uses a 16-bit value to hold the length of the compressed bitmap, limiting its size to 65535 bytes.